djalbat/sufficient/README.md

 ## Creating tasks

-It is the job of controller methods to both leave themselves exposed to the view and to create the tasks that manage the relationship between the model and the view or carry out any other application functionality.
-Closure gives them access to the scheduler, model and view, with the functionality typically being implemented by helper methods:
+It is the job of controller methods to be available to the view as well as to create the tasks that manage the relationship between model and view or to carry out any other application functionality.
+Closure gives them access to the scheduler, the model and the view, with the functionality typically being implemented by helper methods:

 ```js
 const sufficient = require('sufficient');